 These were some of the poorest people I met in all my years in the military (which included deployments to the southern Philippines and Haiti); we were in a country that had no reason to be forgiving to outsiders, and yet their immediate thoughts were to be welcoming and hospitable, giving valuable resources to the newcomer.

 The second experience hearkens back to my time as a chief instructor in a joint service school.
 One Airman ended up in parade rest in front of my desk.
 He’d failed to complete multiple assignments, twice had fallen asleep in class, and ultimately backtalked his instructor.
-Having found my rhythm as a stern and humorless disciplinarian, I felt I knew the best way to inspire this young man to success, like so many of his “other” kin.
+Having found my rhythm as a stern and humorless disciplinarian, I felt I knew the best way to inspire this young man to succeed, like so many of his “other” kin.
 I thundered at him, “If you have any excuse on God’s green earth why I shouldn’t kick your ass right the hell out of my school, you’d better tell me right now!”

 The student began to cry uncontrollably and his knees buckled.
 He blurted, “Sergeant, I got a girl pregnant and she wants to have an abortion.
 I want to marry her and do right by her.
 I can’t sleep at night, because I don’t know what to do.”
 His next words chilled me to the bone: “I think I want to kill myself.”

 This was not a stupid other, I realized.
 This was a hurting, vulnerable person who needed my help.
 I had been ready to use a hammer on a nail, and that wasn’t what the situation needed.
 I was so willing to dehumanize this young man to solve MY problem, it blinded me to what HE was thinking and going through.
-My very next action was to get him out of parade rest and into a chair, and to bring in some assistance from the chaplain’s office to help out.
+My very next action was to get him out of parade rest and into a chair and to bring in some assistance from the chaplain’s office to help out.
 It was the most humbling experience of my career.

 Otherism, in its tendency to dehumanize the “others”, has pervaded our culture, and perhaps has never been so discussed as in recent days.
 Mentions of racism, white supremacy, sexism, and classism wallpaper our national and local news.
 Just today in my small central Washington town, an employee of the sheriff’s department came under fire for posting a meme advocating running over protesters with cars, shared from a social media page with the word “libtard” in its title.
 In my subsequent discussion with the Sheriff, I shared my view that an office with a mission to serve and protect can’t be seen to deal in otherism.
 In other words, is it okay to NOT serve and protect someone based on their belief, or that they’re doing something illegal yet not life-threatening?
 What if the crime was not protesting, but jaywalking?
 Yet I don’t see anyone advocating the vehicular assault of jaywalkers.